constellation-daq/Constellation/docs/operator_guide/concepts/constellation.md

 This section of the manual provides an overview of the concepts and design principles of the Constellation framework.

-Constellation is a network-distributed supervisory control and data acquisition framework (SCADA) geared towards flexibility and easy integration of new sensors, detectors and other devices.
+Constellation is a network-distributed control and data acquisition framework geared towards flexibility and easy integration of new sensors, detectors and other devices.
 The components of the framework run on a single computer or multiple machines across a local IP-based network, and allow to distribute commands, record data and collect monitoring and logging information from its different constituents.

 ## General Considerations